pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/file.md

 Pachyderm provides the following file processing strategies:

-**Appending files**
+### **Overwriting Files**
-:   By default, when you put a file into a Pachyderm repository and a
-    file by the same name already exists in the repo, Pachyderm overwrites the existing file with the new data.
+By default, when you put a file into a Pachyderm repository and a file by the same name already exists in the repo, Pachyderm overwrites the existing file with the new data.
 For example, you have an `A.csv` file in a repository.
 If you upload the same file to that repository, Pachyderm *overwrites* the existing file with the data, which results in the `A.csv` file having only data from the most recent upload.

 !!! example